polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! question "If the old home server is not needed to migrate, why try to contact it in the first place?"

     It is generally preferrable to have the old home server cooperate with the migration, as it allows for a more seamless migration.
-A cooperative homeserver will be able to provide the new home server with all information associated with the old account.
+A cooperative home server will be able to provide the new home server with all information associated with the old account.
 It can also forward requests regarding the old account to the new server, which makes the process more seamless for other users.
-The "non-cooperative homeserver migration method" is only a last resort.
+The "non-cooperative home server migration method" is only a last resort.

 #### 7.2.2 Re-signing data